Muz32/Victoria-Road-Crash-Analysis/README.md

    - Local Government Area
 2. Choosing the visualization style (Line Chart or Stacked Bar Chart).
 3. Clicking 'Plot Data' to view the time series chart.

-#### 3.Sunburst Chart
-The chart itself is an interactive chart which can be clicked upon to visualise hierarchical data.
-It shows count of accidents for 5 different years, with a breakdown on gender, and injury level description.
-To interact with the chart:
-1. Click on a year to unfold data for that period, segmented by the count of accidents per gender.
-2. Select a gender to drill down into the count of injury levels for that category.
-3. Click on the center of the chart to navigate back up the hierarchy, allowing you to select another gender or return to the year selection.

 #### 4.(explanation of fourth section)